What is UX design?

 If you’ve heard of UX, you’ve probably also heard of UI.
 The terms are often used together but it’s important to be clear on the difference between them.

 UX is a much broader term, covering everything that influences how a user feels when they use a product or service.
-It’s not a single, tangible thing, but rather, the overall quality of the experience as a whole.
+It’s a comprehensive discipline that involves research, analysis, and understanding user needs.

 UI stands for “user interface”, which is the point of interaction between an end user and a digital product.
-The user interface comprises the screens, buttons and other touchpoints you might use to navigate an app or a website.
+It’s a more narrow discipline that involves the visual design of the screens, buttons and other touchpoints you might use to navigate an app or a website.

 Why is UX important?